Come, You Thankful People, Come

-Click below to listen to the music we will be singing through the summer months.
+Click below to listen to the music we will be singing through the fall as well as the acclamations that we are singing each weekend.

 (To listen to the music you will need to have a Spotify account.
 Accounts are free and take just a moment to set up)